keepitreal/capsize/README.md

 ## Installation

-1. First clone the repository into your desired directory.
+0. First clone the repository into your desired directory.
 Then cd into your app's directory and install the dependencies with:

     ```
     $ npm install
     ```

-2. Install the TypeScript definitions with ```tsd```:
+0. Install the TypeScript definitions with ```tsd```:

     ```
     $ tsd update -so
     ```

-3. Open the repository in an IDE like Visual Studio or WebStorm and ensure that the TypeScript files compile to JavaScript.
+0. Open the repository in an IDE like Visual Studio or WebStorm and ensure that the TypeScript files compile to JavaScript.
 If you are using a text editor (like Sublime Text) or an IDE that doesn't have TypeScript support, you can compile your TypeScript with a Grunt task we've included.
 You'll just need to remember to include any new TypeScript files you add into the task in Gruntfile.js.
 To compile, run:

     ```
-    $ grunt tscompile     # only run if your IDE or text editor doesn't have watched TypeScript compilation
+    $ grunt ts
     ```

-4. Ensure that you have a MongoDB server running on port 27017.
+0. Ensure that you have a MongoDB server running on port 27017.
+Typically, once Mongo is installed this can be done from the command line with the following command:

+    ```
+    $ mongod
+    ```

-5. Start the node server.
+0. Start the node server.
 We recommend using grunt to start the server:

     ```
     $ grunt